yyc15/CMPT733_final_project/README.md

 ### 1. YouTube dataset API
 #### The dataset is updated on demand.
 Currently the result is from 2021/01/01 to 2022/04/06.
-Check the folder ‘data’ for the original dataset.
+Check the folder `data` for the original dataset.

 getYoutubeTrendingVideo.py : Main program for dragging youtube trending list data